OrangeRectanglePerson/AMF/README.md

 This game was made by Devon Lim, © 2021

-For any queries(bug reports, pull/merge requests, distribution requests, etc), please contact Devon Lim directly via email(devonlim07@gmail.com)
+For any queries(bug reports, pull/merge requests, distribution requests, etc), please contact me directly via email(devonlim07@gmail.com)

 You can transfer savefiles via transfering the savedata.txt file